AdLucem/AdLucem.github.io/blog/_posts/2019-04-21-some-web-scraping.md

 			get(word)
 ```

-Code for this project can be found [here](https://github.com/AdLucem/monier-api-getter)
+This little piece of code can be found [here](https://github.com/AdLucem/monier-api-getter)